black-archives/website/CONTRIBUTING.md

 >
 > Before starting the app, you will need to copy the `wp-content` directory from the remote server to the `.development/wordpress` directory.
 This directory contains the themes, plugins, and uploads for the Wordpress app that are needed to 'recreate' the website locally.
 In order to copy the `wp-content` directory from the remote server, see the [migrating remote data to local app](#migrating-remote-data-to-local-app) section.

-To start the app locally, run the following command:
+To start the app locally, run the following command and open the browser to `http://localhost:8081/`:

 ```bash
 # start the app with default configurations